qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 and no failpoint: it is the `metaobject_lock` scenario in `run.py`, kept because a single-threaded reproducer is worth more than a race when the answer is an assertion.

+### container-element-lease, proof-conversion-leases

+An element of a container argument is deleted while the call runs: the call leases an argument that is a wrapper, not the wrappers a list carries, and each element's lease is taken inside its converter. `processEvent([parker, victim], event)` on a `sample.ObjectType` calls `event()` on each element in order; the parker's override waits while another thread calls `Shiboken.delete(victim)`.

+Expected: the delete is deferred while the parker waits, the victim's `event()` runs on a live object, and the delete has run after the call.
+`Shiboken.dump()` separates destroyed from claimed, `isValid()` does not.

+`proof-conversion-leases` clears `ConversionLeasesKept`: the delete runs at once and the parker is left on a daemon thread - released, the native loop would call `event()` on freed memory.